SyedUmaidAhmed/Email-with-Raspberry-Pi-Distance-Sensor-/README.md

 Step 2 - Go to your google account & in the security tab, In: "Allow the less-secure app option", Turn the button to "On"

-Step 3 - GO to the sense_email.py file and change the sender email_address and password to your account.
+Step 3 - Go to the sense_email.py file and change the sender email_address and password to your account.

 Step 4 - In the reciever email part, write the email you want to send : (Reciever's email)